yalematta/yalematta.github.io/_posts/2023-01-25-per-app-language-preferences.md

 image: per_app_language.jpg
 ---

 [Android 13](https://www.android.com/android-13/) has introduced a new feature that let you assign a different language to individual applications, allowing you to navigate each app with a specific language without the need to change the Language settings on my whole Android device.

+## What is the benefit of switching languages per app?

+Several users are bilingual, so they may require certain apps to be in different languages.
+For example, you might be able to communicate in both English and French, with French being your native language.
+On your device, you might have set your system’s default language to English.
+The majority of apps can use this well, while some, like financial ones, would be far better in French since it's more comfortable.

+In my case, I am trying to learn a new foreign language.
+Changing the app language has allowed me to access some apps for brief periods of time while keeping my system's default language set to English.
+This has helped me become more familiar with the language, encouraging me to use it in order to navigate the app.

+Whatever your case may be, using this feature will allow you to fine-tune your experience to ideally fit you, no matter what language or combination you choose.

 ## 📱 Try it on your device